Eight-ball pool (British variation): WPA blackball rules (2004–present)

-EPA/WEPF international rules (2022–present)
+International Rules (2022–present)

-In 2022, the EPA and the WEPF adopted the "International Rules" which are now used at all levels in EPA and WEPF tournaments, and by the Ultimate Pool Group.
+In 2022, the WEPF adopted "International Rules", originally called "Supreme Rules", which are now used at all levels in EPA and WEPF tournaments, and by the Ultimate Pool Group.
+In August 2024, the WEPF affiliated with the WPA, and rebranded as the International Eightball Pool Federation (IEPF).

-In these rules, for a fair break the player must score 3 points, where a point is scored for each ball pocketed and for each ball which passes the halfway point of the table.
+In these rules, for a fair break the player must score 3 points, where a point is scored for each ball pocketed and for each ball which entirely passes the halfway point of the table.
 The first legally potted ball decides the colours.
 The standard penalty for a foul is 1 visit to the table for the incoming player.
 There is no "free shot" rule, but the cue ball can be moved anywhere on the table following a foul.
 Deliberate fouls result in loss of frame, and jump shots and push shots are illegal.
 There is a requirement to either pot a ball or hit a cushion after first contact on each shot.
-Provided a player pots at least one of their own colours, it is legal to pot any number of their opponent's colour in the same shot.
+Provided a player makes first contact with one of their own colours, it is legal to pot any number of their opponent's colour in the same shot.

 World championships

-The World Eightball Pool Federation has held a World Championships since 1993, and the World Pool-Billiard Association since 2006.

-WEPF World Eightball Championship

-The following is a list of WEPF world eightball champions, sanctioned by the WEPF (World Eightball Pool Federation).